PEEKPerformer/ResistaMet-GUI/README.md

 ## Contact

-For support, bug reports, or feature requests, please contact the original author or create an issue in the repository.
+For support, bug reports, or feature requests, please contact the author or create an issue in the repository.